-Sure, I was married for a few years but that was over a decade ago when it ended.
+Sure, I was married for a few years but that was over a decade ago.
 In that time since, I have known people who have gone through two marriages or have teenage children.
 Me?
-I have been treading water in a lonely lake that is supposed to be filled with plenty of fish, yet, I come up empty.
+I have been treading water in a lonely lake supposedly filled with plenty of fish, yet, I come up empty.
 I even wrote this post on reasons to date a female solo travel blogger.

 Maybe I’m too picky.
-Very few guys of interest have come along when I “least expected it” and when I thought they would lead to something, they’ve ended in dead ends where I’ve always had my heart broken.
+Very few guys of interest have come along when I “least expected it.”
+When I thought they would lead to something, they’ve ended in dead ends where I’ve always had my heart broken.

-Or, maybe I am just broken making me undesirable.
-And if this is the case, I do not know how I am broken in order to fix it.
+Or, maybe I am just broken which makes me undesirable.
+And, if this is the case, I do not know how I am broken in order to fix it.

 But I digress.
-Last year I met a different kind of love onlineand although challenging, Radcliff has been a joy in my life.
-In my post-Thanksgiving idle time of feeling sorry for myself, I decided to flip my way of thinking and think about how lucky I am to at least have a canine companion and be grateful for the other positive things in my life.
+Last year I met a different kind of love online.
+Although challenging, Radcliff has been a joy in my life.
+In my post-Thanksgiving idle time of feeling sorry for myself, I decided to flip my way of thinking.
+I decided to think about how lucky I am to at least have a canine companion and be grateful for the other positive things in my life.

 Answering the question of why a dog is better than a man in my life, I am rationalizing it these ways:

 I love cooking because it’s a stress and anxiety reliever (I also like eating good food).
 Cooking is also a way to express feelings for someone and I would love to cook for a boyfriend.